 If any of these resonate, stop for a minute and feel what honestly brings you joy and what brings you distress.
 We stop stress and distress in their tracks when we follow what truly brings us joy and contentment and leave to others what brings them joy.
 Joy in giving comes only when it is done freely without expectations attached.

-If you are one who loves the holidays, stop for a minute and examine whether you may be one who contributes to another’s holiday dread by imposing your definition of joy onto them.
-If your sense of a “good” holiday is tied to whether others meet your expectations, you may also have an opportunity to expand into a larger awareness of love and acceptance.
+If you are one who loves the holidays, stop for a minute and examine whether you may be contributing to another’s holiday dread by imposing your definition of joy on them.
+If your sense of a “good” holiday is tied to whether others meet your expectations, a realization of this may offer an opportunity to expand into a larger awareness of love and acceptance.

-The real goal is to embody the qualities of joy, love, good will and generosity into the flow of our every day lives at all times, and to embrace the spirit of holidays in gratitude and celebration of how these qualities enhance our lives each and every day.
+The real goal is to embody the qualities of joy, love, good will and generosity into the flow of our every day lives at all times.
+Embrace the spirit of holidays in gratitude and celebration with an understating that these qualities are meant to enhance our lives each and every day.